Big January Giveaway - Click Here For More Details

 Since Iceland is not really part of the European continent — located between North America and Europe — there can sometimes be a little confusion when it comes to categorising the country for travel insurance purposes.
-Principally, Iceland is considered part of Europe for political, economical and cultural reasons, and most insurers view the country as such.
-Nevertheless, it's always best to check with the insurer first before buying.
+Principally, Iceland is considered part of Europe for political, economical and cultural reasons.

-Though it's easy to find a host of cheap quotes for travel insurance to Iceland on comparison websites, this doesn't necessarily guarantee you the best travel insurance policy for your trip.
+Though it's easy to find a host of cheap quotes for travel insurance to Iceland on comparison websites, this doesn't necessarily guarantee you the most appropriate travel insurance policy for your trip.

-There are a number of reasons why Holiday Extras travel insurance is perfect for a trip to Iceland.
-Firstly, all our policies come with automatic cover for over 100 sports activities - so if you're planning some glacier hiking in Vatnajokull you can enjoy quality cover free from charge.
+By choosing to take out a policy from Holiday Extras, you have automatic cover for over 100 sports activities.
+So if you're planning some trekking (up to 1000m) up Vestrahorn mountain, you can enjoy quality cover free from charge.
 If you have some more extreme winter sports planned, then taking out additional cover is easily done.

-With three levels of cover to choose from - Basic, Standard or Premium - along with Single or Annual Multi-trip policies, finding a policy that's entirely suited to your needs is a straight-forward process.
+With 4 levels of cover to choose from - Bronze, Silver or Gold and Platinum - along with Single or Annual Multi-trip policies, finding a policy that's entirely suited to your needs is a straightforward process.

 Safety tips for Iceland

-Camping - One fantastic way to explore Iceland at your own pace and truly immerse yourself in the landscape is by camping.
-Unfortunately you can't just pitch your tent anywhere - in most cases, you'll need to seek permission from the farmer who owns that patch of land.
-If you do decide to camp, pick up any rubbish you make, and do your part in keeping Iceland the beautiful country it is.
+- One fantastic way to explore Iceland at your own pace and truly immerse yourself in the landscape is by camping.
+Unfortunately you can't just pitch your tent anywhere; in most cases, you'll need to seek permission from the farmer who owns that patch of land.
+If you do decide to camp, pick up any rubbish you make and do your part in keeping Iceland the beautiful country it is.

-Roads - Depending on which time of year you decide to go, roads around Iceland can become virtually impassable.
-During the colder winter months, it won't be possible to complete the Golden circle in it's entirety and you'll need to pay special attention to forecasted weather and road conditions along any route you decide to take.
-This is easily done by using apps like road.is which allow you to keep up-to-date with road and weather conditions throughout the country.
+- Depending on which time of year you decide to go, roads around Iceland can become virtually impassable.
+During the colder winter months, it won't be possible to complete the Golden circle in its entirety.
+You'll also need to pay special attention to forecasted weather and road conditions along any route you decide to take, which can easily be done by using apps like road.is which allows you to keep up-to-date with road and weather conditions throughout the country.